Contributor biographies

 Ajith Raj

-Ajith Raj is a PhD candidate in the Transdisciplinary Sustainability program at the Grenfell Campus of Memorial University of Newfoundland.
-He is part of the Future Ocean and Coastal Infrastructures (FOCI) project and is working on a collaborative study with the Town of Fogo Island to explore the seaweed–society relationship.
-Ajith employs critical future studies and foresighting as both a disciplinary lens and methodological approach in his research.
+Ajith Raj is a PhD candidate in the Transdisciplinary Sustainability program at Memorial University of Newfoundland's Grenfell Campus.
+He is part of the Future Ocean and Coastal Infrastructures (FOCI) project.
+He is working on a collaborative study with the Town of Fogo Island to explore the seaweed–society relationship.
+Ajith employs critical future studies and foresight as both a disciplinary lens and methodological approach in his research.
 Before joining FOCI, he lived in the western Indian archipelago of Lakshadweep, where he worked with the pole-and-line fishing community to develop a co-management system for local fisheries.

 Anna Kirstine Schirrer

 Anna Kirstine Schirrer is an anthropologist and social critic working in Northern Europe and the Anglophone Caribbean.
-She specializes in justice-claims and international law and governance, diplomacy, and the global politics of climate change.
-Her research has been published in Political and Legal Anthropology Review, and been supported by the National Science Foundation and the Wenner-Gren Foundation among others.
-Schirrer is a postdoc at the University of Copenhagen and earned her Ph.D. in Anthropology from Columbia University.
+She specialises in justice claims and international law and governance, diplomacy, and the global politics of climate change.
+Her research has been published in Political and Legal Anthropology Review and has been supported by the National Science Foundation and the Wenner-Gren Foundation, among others.
+Schirrer is a postdoc at the University of Copenhagen and earned her PhD in Anthropology from Columbia University.

 Astrid Møller-Olsen

 Astrid Møller-Olsen is a literary scholar and translator.
-She is the author of Sensing the Sinophone: Urban Memoryscapes in Contemporary Fiction (Cambria 2022) and hosts the xiaoshuo.blog.
-Her research has appeared in Plant Perspectives, Canadian Review of Comparative Literature, Modern Chinese Literature and Culture, PRISM, SFRA Review, International Journal of Heritage Studies and Ecocriticism and Chinese Literature.
-She is currently a Carlsberg Research Fellow with the University of Copenhagen writing a monograph on plants in contemporary fiction.
+She is the author of Sensing the Sinophone: Urban Memoryscapes in Contemporary Fiction (Cambria 2022) and hosts the xiaoshuo-blog.
+Her research has appeared in Plant Perspectives, Canadian Review of Comparative Literature, Modern Chinese Literature and Culture, PRISM, SFRA Review, International Journal of Heritage Studies, Ecocriticism and Chinese Literature.
+She is currently a Carlsberg Research Fellow with the University of Copenhagen, writing a monograph on plants in contemporary fiction.

 Barbara Herrnstein Smith